Oromis/touch-vtt/README.md

 ### Changelog

+- **1.8.0:** Added a Measurement HUD, a UI for the ruler allowing touch-based creation of waypoints and moving tokens along a measured path.
 - **1.7.2:** Fixed not being able to move tokens as a GM due to a conflict with the EasyTarget module
 - **1.7.1:** Restricted targeting to the select tool
 - **1.7.0:** Added ability to target unowned tokens by simply tapping them with your finger.